23/06/2025 to 26/06/2025

 Approx. GI | 38-43 |

-These are some compositions and along with that i have some another compositions with me do some issues like digestibility and costing I do not prefere them ,so after that I again went to dixit and they told to me two select any two compositions by myself and purchese required ingredients for the compositions .
-On 10/07/2025 I fix two compositions by myself and then purcheses all required ingredients ,the compositions are as follows
+These are some compositions and along with that I have some another compositions with me do some issues like digestibility and costing I do not prefer them ,so after that I again went to dixit and they told to me two select any two compositions by myself and purchase required ingredients for the compositions .
+On 10/07/2025 I fix two compositions by myself and then purchases all required ingredients ,the compositions are as follows

-A) Spirulina powder + rosted peanuts + Yoghurt powder+ watermelon seed + Flexseed +Jaggaery + Coffee beans
+A) Spirulina powder + rosted peanuts + Yoghurt powder+ watermelon seed + Flex seed +Jaggery + Coffee beans

 B) Moong flour + channa flour + yogurt powder+Rosted peanuts + Pumpkin seed + Jaggery + coffee beans